cemeroncel/cemeroncel.github.io/content/papers/_index.md

 ---
 title: "Papers"
 aliases: /archive/
-description: "Preprints and articles on unemployment, economic slack, business cycles, monetary policy, fiscal policy, and science-related topics."
+description: "Preprints and articles on various topics in high energy physics and cosmology."
 ---
+For the most recent list of my publications and preprints see my [iNSPIRE page](https://inspirehep.net/authors/1705253?ui-citation-summary=true&ui-exclude-self-citations=true).